dezmanvee/dezmanvee/README.md

 ## About Me

 I'm a Full-stack software developer with over four years of experience building systems that go beyond just ``working'';  systems that improve how people and teams actually operate.
-My work sits at the intersection of data, workflows, and real business needs, from enterprise pension systems to client-facing platforms.
+My work sits at the intersection of data, workflows, and real business needs, from enterprise pension systems to client-facing platforms

+I enjoy breaking down complex problems, understanding where things slow down, and building systems that fix those gaps in a practical way.

 ## Tech Stack